Welcome to ZKOPE Pool

 What is ADA:

-ADA (₳) is the native cryptocurrency of the Cardano network, a proof-of-stake (PoS) blockchain platform, which in contrast to other platforms is based on peer reviewed research.
-To learn more, visit the official Cardano website with the link below.
+ADA (₳) is the native cryptocurrency of the Cardano network, a proof-of-stake (PoS) blockchain platform, which in contrast to other platforms are based on peer reviewed research and evidence based methods.

-I have decided to build the block producing node server myself, and installed it in my home, since I believe that to be the more decentralized approach.
-I do however use virtual machines for the relays, of which I have 3.
-All 3 relay nodes are located in 3 different data centers, I do NOT run multiple nodes on the same server/instance to save money on hardware/rentals, and am generally willing to do the necessary investments to insure the quality of my pool is in top.
+ZKOPE pool are based on a combination of bare-metal servers and cloud based virtual machines.
+All 3 public relays are installed as virtual machines, in 3 different datacenters in Europe.
+The block producing node is a bare-metal server installed in my home, since I believe that to be the more decentralized approach.
+I do NOT run multiple nodes on the same server/instance to save money on hardware/rentals, and am generally willing to do the necessary investments to insure the quality of my pool is in top.

 The block producing node is of course protected from power outages by an UPS, even though power outages in my area are extremely rare.
-For internet connectivity, I have a very reliable and fast fiber solution, with an extra 4G cellular modem in case of failure on the main connection.
+For internet connectivity, I have a very reliable, high speed fiber connection, with an extra 4G cellular modem in case of failure on the main connection.

 AMD 4 Cores 3.6Ghz